-Some changes in your body may make it hard to get pregnant.
+Some changes in your body make it hard to get pregnant.
 For example, most women on dialysis have anemia (a low red blood cell count) and hormone changes.
-This may cause irregular periods.
+This may keep them from having regular periods.

 Women with kidney failure are usually advised against becoming pregnant.
-The risk to the mother and developing baby can be higher than in women who do not have kidney failure.
-If you are thinking about becoming pregnant, talk to your healthcare professional.
-If you become pregnant, you will need close medical supervision, which may include changes in medicine, and more dialysis to have a healthy baby.
+The rate of problems is very high.
+The risk to the mother and developing baby are also high.
+If you are thinking of becoming pregnant, talk to your healthcare professional.
+If you become pregnant, you will need close medical supervision, changes in medicine, and more dialysis to have a healthy baby.